lizm696/6ms/_full-width-contents/cubs-prog.md

 ---
-section: cubs
+section: Cubs
 name: Cubs Programme
 ---
 This is a typical half term of activities at 6th Morpeth Cubs.
 All programmes are subject to change.

-* Cubs Vs Parents Team Challenge Night
+* Cubs vs Parents Team Challenge Night
 * Card Making
 * Remembrance parade
 * First Aid